So we, being many, are one body in Christ,

 1 Peter 2:21 For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps:

 Click on the plus sign on the bottom right corner of the Google Calendar to add it to your calendar and keep up-to-date with the upcoming biblical holy days.
-You may also print a copy by clicking on the links below for the 2020-2021 calendar and/or 2021-2022 calendar.
+You may also print a copy by clicking on the links below for the 2023-2024 calendar.